Nutrition for Olympic Athletes with Alecia Kending MS, RD, CSSD

 Next Level Podcast with Host Tavis Piattoly, MS, RD, LD

 Alicia Kendig, MS, RD, CSSD

 Senior Sport Dietitian working with Olympic Athletes

-Alicia Kendig joined the U.S. Olympic Committee as a registered sports dietitian in 2011.
-In that role, she provides nutritional services to the strength and power and winter sport athletes.
-She also oversees activity and testing in the Athlete Performance Lab at the Olympic Training Center in Colorado Springs, Colo.
+Alicia Kendig joined the U.S. Olympic Committee as a registered sports dietitian for Team USA's Olympic athletes in 2011.
+In that role, she provides sports nutritional services to the strength and power, and winter sports athletes.
+In addition, she oversees the activity and testing for peak performance at the Olympic Training Center's Athlete Performance Lab in Colorado Springs, Colorado.

 Prior to joining the USOC, Kendig took a coaching internship in Colorado Springs, Colo.
 Following the internship, she focused on sports nutrition and exercise science.
 Kendig has worked with various National Governing Bodies, the U.S. Olympic Committee and the United States Anti-Doping Agency to educate athletes on sports nutrition and dietary supplements.
 She also has helped athletes of all ages, levels and backgrounds achieve performance goals by focusing on fuel for optimal performance.